10 Kitchen Update Ideas That Add Style + Function

 “Beside the stove” accessories are necessary, and a very personal thing.
 When my pepper mill broke a few weeks ago, I took the opportunity to upgrade my salt and pepper situation.
 I was ready for a matching set that was easy to use, and that looked good.
 I kept my blue oil dispenser, and everything fit perfectly on this cute little wood board.
 I don’t need much, but I like salt, pepper, and olive oil on the counter and at my fingertips.
 The fact that they are pretty is an added bonus!

-One of the most popular small kitchen makeover ideas is to change your cabinet hardware.
+One of the most popular small kitchen makeover trends is to change your cabinet hardware.
 This is an update we made in our Sutton Place kitchen, and it was so worth it.
+We changed from dated shiny brass to oil rubbed bronze.
 We have not changed the hardware in our current home because it’s in great shape, and the style is simple.
 The most important factor is that I like it, and I didn’t want to change it just for the sake of change.
 If you have hardware that’s worn, or not your decor taste, definitely consider this easy update.

 Organization is power.
-Organization is smart, and it’s necessary in order to have a functional kitchen.
+Organization is smart, and it’s necessary in order to have storage space that’s functional.
 If your counter is cluttered, and there are items sitting around that you don’t need or use, put them away.
 Clean out your drawers and cabinets.
 If it seems overwhelming, and believe me I have been there, take one step at a time.
 Start with one drawer, and move on from there.

 When I discovered these wood drawer dividers, my life literally changed for the better.
 They are durable and practical, and they install in seconds.
 I love the way my drawers look when I open them, and nothing slides around.
-I purchased several of these dividers for our Sutton Place kitchen, and just brought them with me when we moved.
+I purchased several of these dividers for help out the Sutton Place kitchen storage situation, and just brought them with me when we moved.
 So it’s an investment that you can take with you if relocation or downsizing is in your future.
 Don’t wait!

 I’ve added glass doors in both of our kitchens, and it’s something I would absolutely do again.
 For the kitchen on Sutton Place, I had a carpenter cut out our existing cabinet doors and add glass.
 For our current kitchen, I ordered new, “glass ready” doors, and had the glass inserted at a local business.